 The conceptual alignments and stakeholder and outreach alignments were assessed based on their ability to meet the project objectives and engineering feasibility described in Section 3.1.
 Each of the conceptual alignments was prepared for an alternatives analysis and was designed specifically to meet the project objectives and design feasibility criteria.
 Although all conceptual alignments met project objectives and engineering feasibility, all single-bore alignments were removed from consideration, as described in the introduction to Section 4.
 Specifically, in consideration of the increased complexity and community effects associated with the single-bore tunnel, Alignments 2, 4, 6, 8, 10, and 12 were removed from consideration in favor of the similar twin-bore alignments (Alignments 1, 3, 5, 7, 9, and 11).
-Similarly, single bore was not considered for any of the stakeholder and outreach alignments.
-Section 4.2 details the assessment of each stakeholder and outreach alignment's ability to meet the project objectives and engineering feasibility.
+Similarly, single bore was not considered for any of the stakeholder and outreach alignment's ability to meet the project objectives and engineering feasibility to meet the project objectives and engineering feasibility.
 Based on this evaluation, and as summarized in Table 6-1, Alignments P7-A, P7-B, P9, P10-A, and P10-B were advanced for further evaluation.
 The remaining stakeholder and outreach alignments did not meet the majority of the project objectives or engineering feasibility and were removed from consideration.